Ben, in the World

-Plot
+Plot summary

 Ben, in the World takes place a number of years after the events in The Fifth Child.

 In the beginning of Ben, in the World, Ben Lovatt is 18 years old and living with an elderly lady named Mrs. Biggs.
 However, she cannot afford to support the both of them, and sends Ben to his estranged family to ask for his birth certificate so that he can get unemployment benefit.
 By the time Ben returns (without the birth certificate), Mrs. Biggs has been hospitalised.
 She returns home but needs to be nursed by Ben, but they cannot survive for long on her pension alone.
 He leaves to find somewhere else to stay.

 He returns to Rita, a sex worker he has seen several times previously, and who was attracted to his primal nature.
 Johnston, her procurer, does not like Ben, but knows Rita cares for him.

 Johnston comes up with a plan to use Ben to smuggle a large amount of narcotics into France, which would give him and Rita enough money to permanently get off the streets.
 Johnston also sees this as an opportunity to get Ben out of their lives by leaving him in France, a plan that Rita is aware of, and objects to, but ultimately doesn't do anything about.
-The plan succeeds, and Ben remains France under the temporary care of Richard, one of Johnston's men, in an expensive hotel, with a cut from the smuggling deal.
+The plan succeeds, and Ben remains in France under the temporary care of Richard, one of Johnston's men, in an expensive hotel, with a cut from the smuggling deal.

 Although Richard comes to like Ben, and stays with him a little longer than planned, he ultimately leaves Ben in the hotel with two weeks paid in advance.
 Ben meets Alex, an American film producer who is drawn to Ben, and decides to make a film about him, with a theme around what he sees as primitive tribes.
 To save money he decides to set the film in Brazil, as he knows many people there who may fund it.
 He takes Ben to Rio de Janeiro and introduces Ben to Teresa, an actress who is Alex's girlfriend when he stays in Rio.